Elegy (film): Critical reception

-Elegy received generally favorable reviews from the majority of critics.
-It currently holds a 75% "Fresh" rating on Rotten Tomatoes, based on 118 reviews, with an average rating of 6.7/10.
-The website's critical consensus states, "An intelligent, adult, and provocative Philip Roth adaptation that features classy performances, Elegy is never quite the sum of its parts."
-The film also holds a rating of 66/100 based on thirty-two reviews on Metacritic, indicating "generally favorable" reviews.
+Elegy received generally favorable reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on 121 reviews, with an average rating of 6.7/10.
+The website's critics consensus reads, "An intelligent, adult, and provocative Philip Roth adaptation that features classy performances, Elegy is never quite the sum of its parts."
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 32 critics, indicating "generally favorable" reviews.